Hiding Place (Tori Kelly album): Composition

 That always stuck with me: this idea of God being a place of safety, a place where you can hide from all the crazy things that this world can throw at us.
 I want people to feel uplifted and encouraged when they listen.
 I want them to know that, no matter what they're going through, there is a God who loves them so much and so unconditionally, and there's always a reason to feel hope, even when you’re in a dark place.

 Kelly has stated that gospel music has been an influence stating that she "grew up singing [gospel] and a lot of what makes up gospel music is a huge influence in [her] own music".
 On working with Kelly, Franklin stated that he has "never seen anyone that's a monster behind the microphone like [Kelly].
 She'd nail one song in three takes, and all those takes were amazing [...] a lot of artists out there will rely on Auto-Tune or studio tricks, but there's no button you can push for emotion, and there's no button for skill.
 [Kelly] is excellent in everything she does, because she's a real, pure artist".

 Music and lyrics

 The album begins with "Masterpiece" which features American Christian rapper Lecrae.
 The song features a choir in the background and lyrically centres around "God turning our weaknesses into a masterpiece".
 Lecrae adds onto this theme with a rap verse which acts as a reminder "not to compare yourself with others".
-This is followed on by "Help Us to Love" featuring The HamilTones (a trio formed by Anthony Hamilton's background singers) which "addresses the issues of society today" discussin how people "constantly feel the need to be against each other".
+This is followed on by "Help Us to Love" featuring The HamilTones (a trio formed by Anthony Hamilton's background singers) which "addresses the issues of society today" discussing how people "constantly feel the need to be against each other".
 The Kirk Franklin produced track combines Kelly's vocals and The HamilTones' harmonies.